-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, schedule of changes in the city's net pension liability and related ratios, schedule of city contributions, and schedule of investment returns on pages 3 to 5 and 16 to 18 be presented to supplement the financial statements.

-Such information, although not a part of the financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the financial statements in an appropriate operational, economic, or historical context.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, the schedule of changes in the city's net pension liability and related ratios, the schedule of city contributions, and the schedule of investments returns on pages 3 to 5 and 17 to 19 be presented to supplement the financial statements.
+Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the financial statements, and other knowledge we obtained during our audit of the financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.